 “We are all caught, from the highest to the lowest, in nets of custom and propriety; those that cut themselves free do not swim away but are destroyed.”

 Frances Howard (Frankie) comes from wealthy catholic nobility with close ties to the court.
 Frankie is beautiful, vivacious and curious.
 At 15, her family marry her to Robert Devereux, the Earl of Essex.
-An incipid debauched individual he is unable to consummate their marriage so mercilessly begins to beat and humiliate his wife.
+An insipid debauched individual he is unable to consummate their marriage so mercilessly begins to beat and humiliate his wife.
 Frankie forms a close friendship with Anne Turner, a reputable doctor’s wife, 15 years her senior with six children.
 Anne has gained a notoriety for her fashionable yellow starch lace and has a fine eye for dressing women for court.
 Anne sets about dressing Frankie powerfully to enhance her presence in court and to encourage the Earl of Essex to notice her and hopefully give her a much desired heir.
-Yet Frankie is continually rejected by her young husband so these two women resort to obtaining powerful medicinal potions from undesirable sorcerers and Frankie inevitably seeks solace with another man, in this case Sir Robert Carr, a handsome Scottish knight who has become the King’s favourite, a relationship inevitably fraught with danger.
+As Frankie is continually rejected by her young husband these two women resort to obtaining powerful medicinal potions from undesirable sorcerers and Frankie inevitably seeks solace with another man, in this case Sir Robert Carr, a handsome Scottish knight who has become the King’s favourite, a relationship inevitably fraught with danger.

 As these two forward thinking women navigate their position in this unashamedly man’s world, they commit wrongdoings with far reaching consequences.
 Jago doesn’t set out to challenge their innocence, rather she sets out to show the immorality and prejudices of a corrupt English court together with the fragility of women’s position within society and the fickle nature of the King’s favourites.
 This book has everything for a lively book club discussion, with much to compare with what is still happening today.